Blotch3D/Blotch3D/readme.md

 (See the [Quick start for Windows](#features) section to set everything up for development)

-You can create a new .NET Core/WPF Core/Windows Forms Core project and add a reference to the Blotch3D project or the Blotch3D NuGet package.
+You can create a new .NET Core 3.x/WPF Core 3.x/Windows Forms Core 3.x project and add a reference to the Blotch3D project or the Blotch3D NuGet package.

-To add MonoGame + Blotch3D to an existing Windows Core project, add a reference to Blotch3D.
+To add MonoGame + Blotch3D to an existing Windows Core 3.x project, add a reference to Blotch3D.

 To add MonoGame + Blotch3D to an existing .NET Framework project, add a reference to Blotch3D and (to avoid a weird startup bug where it won't